Welcome to Middle School

 MS Español 3 (B1.1 CEFR)

 This course is designed for students who master all four skills quite efficiently.
-In this course, students will work in order to be able to understand the main ideas of more complex texts and to be able to interact with a higher degree of fluency and spontaneity with native speakers.
+In this course, students will work to be able to understand the main ideas of more complex texts and to be able to interact with a higher degree of fluency and spontaneity with native speakers.
 At the end of this course, students should be able to independently produce clear, more detailed texts on a wider range of topics and explain a viewpoint on a topic giving the advantages and disadvantages.
 Please note that only in extraordinary cases will grade 6 students be placed in this course.
 For developmental reasons, grade 6 students who are placed in this class will have to retake this course the following year.

 Primary Resources: Customized units; realia and extra materials.